[This is a repost of our 2014 review.]

 The scientific jargon and thoughts thrown about may hurt some heads, but it’s all generally easy to understand and follow.
 In truth, kudos are in order for the determination the Nolans have to not only stick to a risky theory-driven screenplay, but to have it broken down in ways that make it palatable to the everyday viewer.

 The key to the film’s success in delivering such grand concepts on a comprehendible level ultimately comes down to emotional investment.
 This is Nolan’s most moving film to date.
-While some of the filmmaker’s previous work has suffered from a certain coldness, Interstellar ensures it presents the emotional connection between people as the means for which to push its narrative.
+While some of the filmmaker’s previous work has suffered from a certain coldness, Interstellar ensures it presents the emotional connection between these individuals as its narrative push.

 It’s the father-daughter relationship between Cooper and Murphy that drives much of the film, cementing its importance as the theory of relativity becomes a troubling issue.
 The bond between parent and child strikes just the right chord in the midst of the ups and downs of Cooper’s space adventure, and it’s what ultimately paves the way for the film’s gutsy last chapter.